Vitor-OP/FMCW-simulation/README.md

 # TI FMCW Radar Simulation and Parameter Estimation Tools

 This repository contains a series of Jupyter notebooks for simulating and understanding the Texas Instruments FMCW radar system, specifically focusing on AWR boards.
 These notebooks serve both pedagogical and practical purposes, from learning key radar concepts to calculating essential parameters for radar configuration.
+The notebook contains inline comments explaining parameter choices and calculations.
+In particular, `From-Parameters-Chirp-Simulation.ipynb` includes detailed explanations for each radar parameter to help users understand the simulation's behavior and outcomes.

 ## FMCW Radar Overview